devastator99/ArtistExplorer/README.md

 # ArtistExplorer

-ArtistExplorer is a web application made with Django, HTML, CSS, and JavaScript.
+ArtistExplorer is a simple web application made with Django, HTML, CSS, and JavaScript.
 It provides a beautiful design with Vanilla JavaScript and leverages the Spotipy API to fetch detailed information about artists.

 ## Features
 - **Artist Details:** Fetches artist information including popularity score, genres, total fan following, and images.